Ahmedmagddi/aws-ecs-fargate/README.md

 # aws-ecs-fargate
-Deploy Nginx app to AWS ECS Fargate
+Pipeline to deploy Nginx app to AWS ECS Fargate